<img height="1" width="1" src="https://www.facebook.com/tr?id=210258269793382&amp;ev=PageView &amp;noscript=1">

 Research and Development

-Did you know that last year alone over 956,000 new research articles on health, fitness, nutrition, lifestyle medicine, chronic disease, and prevention were published in scientific journals?
+Did you know that last year alone more than 1.3 million new research articles on health, fitness, nutrition, lifestyle medicine, chronic disease, and prevention were published in scientific journals?
 That’s a lot of information to sift through, evaluate, and incorporate into your HRA’s algorithm and scoring.

 • National Institute of Health (NIH)